PPRS Prison Match™ helps

 - Medication availability, if on formula.

 - Educational or occupational aspirations (reducing recidivism).

-For example; is your client a Veteran?
+Is your client a veteran?

 - NW Joint Regional Correctional Facility Ft Lewis Washington

 Once their training is complete, these dogs are placed with veterans in the community who have mobility impairments or PTSD, or contribute to other military service missions.